-When the VMware Identity Manager Connector is installed, a default SSL server certificate is automatically generated.
-You can use this self-signed certificate for general testing of your implementation.
-VMware strongly recommends that you generate and install commercial SSL certificates in your production environment.
+When the VMware Identity Manager connector is installed, a default self-signed SSL server certificate is automatically generated.
+You can continue to use this self-signed certificate in most scenarios.

 With the connector deployed in outbound mode, end users do not access the connector directly, so installing a public Certificate Authority (CA)-signed SSL certificate is not required.
 For administrator access to the connector, you can either continue to use the default self-signed certificate or use a certificate generated by your internal CA.